-Switzerland and its lead in the number of Bitcoin ATM a lesson for Germany
+Switzerland's lead in the number of Bitcoin ATMs — a lesson for Germany

 Bitcoin ATM in Switzerland have long ceased to be a novelty for tech enthusiasts.
 They are no longer found exclusively at trade shows or in coworking spaces for crypto fans.
 Today, they are part of the urban landscape—next to newsstands, convenience stores, and service outlets in the heart of city centers.

 This is what makes Switzerland an interesting point of reference for Germany.
-It is not about the current trend for cryptocurrencies.
-It is about the fact that digital assets have been incorporated into the system in an orderly and lawful manner.
+It's not about a passing fad for cryptocurrencies.
+It's about the fact that digital assets have been integrated into the system in an orderly and lawful way.

-The number Bitcoin ATM Switzerland is neither a matter of chance nor the result of aggressive marketing.
+The number of Bitcoin ATMs in Switzerland is neither a matter of chance nor the result of aggressive marketing.
 It is the result of three factors: transparent regulations, a rational approach to urban planning, and a high level of trust in financial institutions.
 Together, these factors create an environment in which the barrier to entry for users is simply lower.

 Regulations instead of uncertainty

-Where the law is unclear, infrastructure descends into the gray area.
+Where the law is unclear, infrastructure falls into the gray area.
 When the rules are clear, the market can operate openly.
-As a result, users do not feel that they are using a semi-official solution.
-They use a service that is supervised and fits within the financial system.
+As a result, users do not feel they are using a semi-official solution.
+They use a service that is subject to supervision and sits within the financial system.

-This approach builds trust—among customers, business partners, and venue owners alike.
-And that is precisely why Swiss cities have become a natural environment for the growth of Bitcoin ATM.
+This approach builds trust—among customers, business partners, and location owners alike.
+And that is precisely why Swiss cities have become a natural environment for the growth of Bitcoin ATMs.

-Swiss agglomerations are compact and designed with pedestrians in mind.
-Residential, office, and commercial functions intermingle in a single space.
-People can take care of many errands within a few streets.
-This creates natural conditions for services that are used "on the way."
+Swiss urban areas are compact and designed with pedestrians in mind.
+Residential, office and commercial functions overlap in the same space.
+People take care of many errands within just a few streets.
+This creates natural conditions for services people use in passing.

-This location strategy has a direct impact on usage.
-If the device is located on your daily route, the psychological barrier disappears.
+Such a location strategy has a direct impact on usage.
+If the device is on one's daily route, the psychological barrier disappears.
 The transaction ceases to be a planned "event" and becomes a simple action.

 The ecosystem that drives demand